 - This discussion is only about Big Deals, not smaller subject-based packages.
-I encountered quite a few dead ends when I was told that “Library X just canceled their Big Deal,” only to investigate and find that what had actually happened was a journal-cancelation project that targeted smaller packages and individual titles.
+I encountered quite a few dead ends when I was told that “Library X just cancelled their Big Deal,” only to investigate and find that what had actually happened was a journal-cancelation project that targeted smaller packages and individual titles.

 - Two libraries reported to me that they were currently in the process of negotiating departures from one or more of their Big Deals.
 I’ve left these out of the discussion, since their outcome is still uncertain and the process sensitive.

-- One library (which shall remain nameless) told me that a publisher (which shall also remain nameless) left campuswide access to its Big Deal in place even after cancelation, apparently in order to preserve its brand presence on campus.
+- One library (which shall remain nameless) told me that a publisher (which shall also remain nameless) left campuswide access to its Big Deal in place even after cancellation, apparently in order to preserve its brand presence on campus.
 This was an intriguing piece of information, but I’ve left this instance out of the discussion below for obvious reasons.

 I should also emphasize that what I’m presenting here is “discussion” rather than “analysis.”
 As I had feared, the data I ended up with — I should probably be putting the word “data” in scare quotes — was too various and spotty to lend itself to rigorous and quantitative analysis or concrete conclusions about the state of the library market overall.
 However, some broad but significant conclusions can, I think, fairly be drawn.
 Here’s what I found:

 This (Table 1, below) was by far the largest group, and I was a little bit surprised by how large it was.
-Of the 31 libraries (or library systems) I checked out, 24 of them have canceled Big Deal packages that, as of this writing and as far as I can tell, remain canceled.
-Between them, they have canceled packages from 46 publishers.
+Of the 31 libraries (or library systems) I checked out, 24 of them have cancelled Big Deal packages that, as of this writing and as far as I can tell, remain canceled.
+Between them, they have cancelled packages from 46 publishers.
 These libraries serve a mix of research, comprehensive, professional, and liberal arts institutions.
-Several of them canceled three or more Big Deals — and two of them canceled six.
+Several of them cancelled three or more Big Deals — and two of them cancelled six.
 Attentive readers will notice that one of these, San Francisco State University (SFSU), is listed as having canceled a Big Deal with an unnamed publisher.
-The information about their cancelation is derived from a presentation given at the 2016 Charleston Conference by David Hellman, the SFSU library’s collection development librarian.
+The information about their cancellation is derived from a presentation given at the 2016 Charleston Conference by David Hellman, the SFSU library’s collection development librarian.
 He declined to publicly identify the publisher involved for reasons laid out in his presentation, to which it is apparently not possible to link directly but which is easily findable by searching Google for the terms “cutting cord charleston hellman.”

 Table 1.
 Real Deal-Breakers